 - Water distribution network, sewerage and wastewater treatment together with online/offline water quality monitoring programmes

-- In addition, prototype energy-efficient modules for water deionisation and heavy metal removal will be developed and a feasibility study will be performed to assess the potential for energy harvesting from sludge.
+- In addition, prototype energy-efficient modules for water deionisation and heavy metal removal were developed and a feasibility study performed to assess the potential for energy harvesting from sludge.